UTDNebula/website/src/pages/contact.md

 quickly as possible.

-If you are someone of high importance (university administrator, member of law enforcement) and need to talk to the Head of Project Nebula, contact head@utdnebula.com.
+If you are someone of high importance (university administrator, member of law enforcement) and need to talk to the Head of Nebula Labs, contact head@utdnebula.com.

 If you still don't know who to contact, send a message to contact@utdnebula.com.